Overview of My Interviews

 - Have you ever seen anyone at work conduct a research?

 - If we offer you the job, will you accept it?

 - When can you start working for us?

 - Do you have any more interviews after today?
 If so, when?

 - Are you single or will you be moving with your family?

 - Do you have any questions from us?

 This is what you can ask them:

-- Will I get any teaching opportunities?
+- Will I get to deliver any teachings myself?

-- Will I get to attend daily morning meetings?
+- Will I get a Clinical Supervisor?